andynguyen201/power-grid-stability-modelling/README.md

 You can find the full report about this model in the report in this repo.

 This was a team project.
 Credit to Alex Semenov, Liam Dietrich, Benjamin Rockman and myself Andy Nguyen

+You can run the demo file yourself and follow the instruction to learn more about the results of the project